A detailed syllabus helps both instructors and students. Syllabi should contain the following information:

 - Strategies used to support learning

 - The Student Success Center: The Student Success Center (SSC) provides free peer tutoring in core courses, the top four of which are math, writing, Spanish, and biology/chemistry.
 It also offers time management and study skills workshops as well as provides free professional academic advising and on-campus job information in one location: Langdale Residence Hall.
-Help is available to all VSU students.
+Help is available to all VSU students, including a specially designated tutor for graduate students.
 Call 333-7570 to make an appointment.

 - Odum Library provides a variety of services to assist classroom instruction, including library instruction, course reserves, and interlibrary loan.
 Please see Library Faculty Services for further information.